Home / Use Cases / Audiences / Public-Facing Parents

 Break the link to your children

 We submit removals for your profiles, your partner's, and the "relatives" sections that name your children.
-The goal is to sever the connection between your public identity and your household's private details so a name search doesn't lead to your front door.
+The goal is to separate your public identity from your household's private details, so a search for your name doesn't surface your home address.

 3